IBM/db2developerextension-about/docs/troubleshooting/installation-and-instance-troubleshooting.md

-For problems specific to the Db2 Community Edition (for example, query execution errors, inherent limitations in the Docker image, or performance issues), see
+For problems specific to the Db2 Community Edition, for example, query execution errors, inherent limitations in the Docker image, or performance issues, see

 - [IBM Db2 Community Edition documentation](https://www.ibm.com/docs/en/db2/11.5?topic=edition-community)